kmnhngyn/news-gpt/README.md

 Now there should be a folder named `training_set`.
 To filter these pdfs, there is a file in the `utils` folder to filter all the pdf files by searching for specific keywords.
 If needed, please run this file and modify the folder paths.

 ### Chatbot with OpenAI model
-1. Add your OpenAI API key in the file `config.py`:
+1. Add your OpenAI API key in the file `config.py`.
+For that duplicate the file `configTEMPLATE.py` and rename it to `config.py`:
 ```bash
 os.environ["OPENAI_API_KEY"] = 'YOUR API KEY'
 ```